Environmental and biological drivers of invertebrate productivity and diversity in dynamic floodplain habitats

 Salinization effects on biodiversity and ecosystem function (postdoctoral research at Virginia Tech)

-Results from this study are in preparation for a manuscript in Oikos.
+Results from this study are published in Freshwater Biology.

 Leaf photo